RajuAyyappan/GalenSpecFileGeneration/README.md

 Optimize Galen Spec File Generation using Selenium Script

-This project is used to generate spec file automatically using selenium script.
+This project helps u in generating spec file automatically using selenium script.